-Figure 16.
+Figure 17.
 A part of the generated Verilog module.

-Figure 17 shows a top-level Verilog module that instantiates the Nios II system.
+Figure 18 shows a top-level Verilog module that instantiates the Nios II system.
 This module is named lights, because this is the name we specified in Figure 3 for the top-level design entity in our Quartus II project.
-Note that the input and output ports of the module use the pin names for the 50-MHz clock, CLOCK_50, pushbutton switches, KEY, toggle switches, SW, and green LEDs, LEDG, that are specified in the DE2 User Manual.
+Note that the input and output ports of the module use the pin names for the 50-MHz clock, CLOCK_50, pushbutton switches, KEY, toggle switches, SW, and green LEDs, LEDG, that are specified in the DE-series User Manual.
+On a DE0-Nano board, you have to change the code slightly to use four dip switches, SW3-0, and four LEDs, LED3-0.
 Type this code into a file called lights.v.
 Add this file and all the .v files produced by the SOPC Builder to your Quartus II project.
-Also, add the necessary pin assignments on the DE2 board to your project.
-The procedure for making pin assignments is described in the tutorial Quartus II Introduction Using Verilog Design.
-Note that an easy way of making the pin assignments when we use the same pin names as in the DE2 User Manual is to import the assignments given in the file called DE2_pin_assignments.csv in the directory DE2_tutorials\design_files, which is included on the CD-ROM that accompanies the DE2 board and can also be found on Altera's DE2 web pages.
+Also, add the necessary pin assignments on the DE-series board to your project.
+The procedure for making pin assignments is described in the tutorial Quartus II Introduction Using Verilog Designs.
+Note that an easy way of making the pin assignments when we use the same pin names as in the DE-series User Manual is to import the assignments from file.
+For example, the DE2 pin assignments can be found in the $DE2_pin_assignments.qsf$ file, in the directory $tutorials \design_files$, which is included on the CD-ROM that accompanies the DE-series board and can also be found on Altera's DE-series web pages.
+On a DE2-70 board, you may also need to change operating mode of the nCEO pin to regular I/O. This can be done by going to Assignments > Device > Device and Pin Options > Dual-Purpose Pins and double-clicking on the Value field of the nCEO pin and changing it to Use as regular I/O.

 Since the system we are designing needs to operate at a 50-MHz clock frequency, add the needed timing assignment in your Quartus II project.
-The tutorial Timing Considerations with Verilog-Based Designs shows how this is done.
+The tutorial Using TimeQuest Timing Analyzer shows how this is done.

 '''

-// Implements a simple Nios II system for the DE2 board.
+// Implements a simple Nios II system for the DE-series board.

+// Inputs:

-// Inputs: SW7-0 are parallel port inputs to the Nios II system
+SW7-0 are parallel port inputs to the Nios II system

+//

-// CLOCK_50 is the system clock
+CLOCK_50 is the system clock

+//

-// KEY0 is the active-low system reset
+KEY0 is the active-low system reset

 // Outputs: LEDG7-0 are parallel port outputs from the Nios II system

 module lights (SW, KEY, CLOCK_50, LEDG);

 input [7:0] SW;

 input [0:0] KEY;

-input CLOCK_50;
+input CLOCK 50;

 output [7:0] LEDG;

-// Instantiate the Nios II system module generated by the SOPC Builder: // nios_system (clk, reset_n, out_port_from_the_LEDs, in_port_to_the_Switches) nios_system NiosII (CLOCK_50, KEY[0], LEDG, SW); '''
+// Instantiate the Nios II system module generated by the SOPC Builder:

+// nios system (clk 0, reset n, out port from the LEDs, in port to the Switches)

+nios_system NiosII (CLOCK_50, KEY[0], LEDG, SW);

+endmodule

+'''